-At Halmstad Theatre (Swe), you can watch everything from plays and concerts to stand-up comedy and lectures.
+At Halmstad Theatre (Swe), External link, opens in new window. you can watch everything from plays and concerts to stand-up comedy and lectures.
 From September through to April, the events follow hot on the heels of one another.
 Take a look at Halmstad Theatre and pick and choose from all the interesting performances.

 What’s on – events and activities

 There are loads of different events over the course of the year in Halmstad.
 Some examples are one of Europe’s largest beach volleyball events, numerous concerts, fun runs and food markets.
 To make sure you don’t miss out on what is going on in Halmstad, we recommend that you keep an eye on our events calendar (Swe) and the channels below.

 What’s on newsletter and social media

 If you want to know what’s going on in Halmstad, you’re more than welcome to follow us on Facebook External link, opens in new window. and Instagram.
 You can also sign up for our newsletter, What’s on (Swe), and keep up to date with what is happening in Halmstad.
 We issue the newsletter once a month.

 You can also find out about activities and events in Halmstad at @enjoyhalmstad (Swe).
 External link, opens in new window.
 At @destinationhalmstad (Swe), External link, opens in new window. you can discover beautiful environments and locations in Halmstad.
 All the images posted on this account have been sent in by Halmstad residents and visitors.
 Feel free to send in your own pictures too!